 c) This study also found out that Shizandra increased nitric oxide levels in humans.
 So the cortisol response is by far not the only benefit of this herb.

-d) This interesting study used a combination of some well known adaptogens (Schizandra, Eletuhero, Panax Ginseng, Bryonia alba, and Rhodiola Rosea).
+d) This interesting study used a combination of some well-known adaptogens (Schizandra, Eleuthero, Panax Ginseng, Bryonia alba, and Rhodiola Rosea).
 They fed the mixture to multiple different animals for a total of 10 days.
-After the treatment the researcher group noted that the placebo group (which was fed no adaptogens) had 200-300% higher cortisol levels than the group which was fed the mixture of adaptogens.
+After the treatment, the researcher group noted that the placebo group (which was fed no adaptogens) had 200-300% higher cortisol levels than the group which was fed the mixture of adaptogens.

 e) This study found out that the group of athletes who used Schizandra extract prior to their performance, had significantly lower stress hormone levels post-exercise when compared to the placebo group.

-When supplementing with Schizandra Chinensis, I would recommend this organic berry powder (affiliate link).
+When supplementing with Schizandra Chinensis, I would recommend this organic berry powder.

-You see the gynostemma herb has the highest amount of saponins known to man (steroidal and other kinds).
+You see the Gynostemma herb has the highest amount of saponins are known to man (steroidal and other kinds).

-For comparision, one strong adaptogen called panax Ginseng has around 30 different saponins, but gynostemma beats that by having a staggering 88 different saponin compounds.
+For comparison, one strong adaptogen called Panax Ginseng has around 30 different saponins, but Gynostemma beats that by having a staggering 88 different saponin compounds.